jonshaw199/af1/README.md

 ### Messaging

-A message can be sent to peer devices (auto-connect by default) and/or a websocket server with only a few lines of code:
+A message can be sent to peer ESP32s (auto-connect by default) and/or a websocket server with only a few lines of code:

 ```
 AF1Msg msg();